 Sleep books were simply not written for livewires.
 The promises in those books are 100% true for mellower children who will get with any program without a lot of drama.
 Livewires already have more trouble with sleep (see my blog on "The Sleep System"), plus they really resist change.
 It's a recipe for hours of sweaty hysterics (the baby, but also..you).
 Most parents of livewires ultimately give up on working on sleep.
 It's just too hard.
 And who can blame them?

 However, there are a few strategies that are specific to working with livewires that may finally unlock a little bit of traction for you and give you a tiny dose of "I've got this."
 Sounds good, right?

-PARENTING WORKAROUNDS THAT REALLY WORK
+FOUR SLEEP HACKS THAT REALLY DO WORK

 There are a few “tricks” specific to working with livewires that you won’t read about in sleep books.
 These strategies involve understanding your child’s unique abilities —sometimes working with them and sometimes working around them.

 Persistence and perceptiveness combine to test the strength of limits and detect any loopholes or weak spots.
 It’s like they mentally poke at our rules—what about this?
 What about now?
 What happens if I really push back for this long?
 How about THIS long?